Chronic Neck Pain : Postural Causes and A Unique Fix

 Overcoming Chronic Neck Pain: When Surgery Isn't Indicated and Other Treatments Don't Help

 What a hopeless mess.
 Anytime I used my arms, even to lift a dinner plate or change the bed sheets, my neck spasmed.
-Getting through a day was an effort because within a few hours of waking my neck would feel too weak to hold up my head.
-I'd lay down to rest at every opportunity.
+Getting through each day was an effort because within a few hours of waking my neck would feel too weak to hold up my head.
+I' had to lie down to rest at every opportunity.
 A pharmacy–bought soft collar irritated and burned.
 And forget strengthening exercises; the everyday "mere" discomfort and soreness flared up painfully every time.
 The neck spasms got to the point I couldn't turn my head.
-Add to that, back pain caused by the only sleeping position — motionless on my back — that didn't leave me with a worse neck in the morning; then torn rotator cuffs in both shoulders, and hip and knee pain.
-And while the neck/shoulder/back thing was going on, I caught a stomach virus from a family member that turned into a serious long term illness called gastroparesis (partially paralyzed stomach).
+Add to that, back pain caused by the only sleeping position — motionless on my back — that didn't leave me with a worse neck in the morning; then torn rotator cuffs in both shoulders, and on top of that, hip and knee pain.
+And then while the neck/shoulder/back thing was on-going, I caught a stomach virus from a family member that turned into a serious long term illness called gastroparesis (partially paralyzed stomach).
 For over 2 years I had severe heartburn, stomach pain, limited ability to eat, weight loss, and weakness... like having stomach flu, 24/7.
 Then came a three month course of oral prednisone for my neck pain/stiffness followed by a COX 2 non-steroidal anti-inflammatory (Nsaid) and that jump–started a mast cell activation disorder (MCAD) with episodes of anaphylaxis and....
-Oh yeah, I was a total mess.
+Oh yeah, I really was a total hopeless mess.

 A simple exercise and a decision to improve my posture.
 And finally, my chronic neck pain was gone.